Silva Green Fuel is planning to produce second-generation biodiesel using residual waste from forestry operations.

 Ground breaking technology

-"Initially, we are looking at production in Norway and Sweden, but there are also major opportunities globally.
-The advantage of biofuel is that the infrastructure is already in place in the form of existing vehicles and distribution networks.
-This lowers the threshold for using the fuel, and the effect can come quickly," says Gjessing.
+"Initially, we’re looking at production in Norway and Sweden, but there are also major opportunities globally.
+The advantage of biofuels is that the infrastructure is already in place in the form of existing vehicles and existing distribution networks.
+This lowers the threshold for using the fuel, and the effect can come quickly.
+Along with electrification and hydrogen, second-generation biofuels can contribute to a faster green shift in the transport sector."